vallpi/EducationApp/README.md

 v 0.2.0 Changed the way information was stored in json-file.
 Added three tests to second subject.
 Added Test logic. (by Sandvie)

 v 0.2.0.1 Fixed score calculation. (by Sandvie)

+v 0.2.1 Created a new branch for sound effects.
+Working on sound and pictures for result window.